yp3y5akh0v/hitbox/README.md

 To import to Intellij IDEA: File->Open->hitbox.ipr

-This project was built using [LibGDX framework](https://libgdx.badlogicgames.com/) along with the Flow Field pathfinding algorithm.
+This project was built using [LibGDX framework](https://libgdx.badlogicgames.com/) and Flow Field pathfinding algorithm.